melliott7264/conflict-resolution/README.md

 # conflict-resolution
 Merge conflict test

-This is a remote change.
+This is a local change.